Rahul626-stack/d-app-expense-tracker-rahul/README.md

     #<h3>People ({people.length} registered)</h3>
     i am saving copy of the file as a text file

-update added fetchusers function in app js to call solidity gettotal function added a button for user to interact with solidity function note i did not add contract error case in fetchuser function
+update added fetchusers function in app js to call solidity gettotalUsers function I’ve added a toggle button to switch between light and dark themes using inline styles